There's this thing I keep doing.

 That's harder.
 That's where the work actually starts.

-I spent three years building something in a direction that turned out to be wrong.
-Three years.
-The honest thing to do is admit that and pivot.
-The easier thing to do is find reasons why the three years "weren't really wasted."
+Then there are the sunk costs.
+If I spend three years building something in a direction that turned out to be wrong, the honest move is to pivot.
+The easier move is to find reasons why those three years weren't a waste.
+Admitting the truth feels like admitting the whole period was a loss.

-What are you avoiding because it conflicts with some part of your identity / self-image?
+What are you avoiding because it conflicts with some part of your identity / self-image?2

 This question wrecked me when I first read it.

 I've spent years calling myself "someone who ships."
 Someone who thinks deeply.
 Someone who cares about craft.
-What if...
-I'm actually someone who procrastinates?
+What if I'm actually someone who procrastinates?
 Someone who takes shortcuts?
-Someone who doesn't actually care that much?

 That's a hard pill.
 So I don't look at it.
-I keep being "the version" of myself that fits the story.
+I keep playing the version of myself that fits the story.

 The Loop

-Something goes wrong, and my first instinct is to blame the context, the timing, other people.
+When something goes wrong, my first instinct is to blame the context, the timing, or other people.
 If I'm lucky, I catch myself doing it.
-I pause and ask what actually happened.
-I admit the part that's mine.
-I feel bad for a minute.
-Then I know what to actually fix.
+I pause, ask what actually happened, and admit the part that's mine.
+I feel bad for a minute, but then I know what to actually fix.

 The loop is simple.
 Doing it consistently is not.

-Defensiveness feels like protecting yourself.
-It's actually trapping you.
-When I defend a bad decision, I feel temporarily safe.
-But I've also guaranteed I'll make the same decision again.
+Defensiveness traps you by mimicking protection.
+When I defend a bad decision, I feel temporarily safe, but I've also guaranteed I'll make the same decision again.
 The defense mechanism worked, and now it's a habit.

-Most of my "good reasons" are post-hoc rationalizations.
-I explain why I didn't do the thing, and the explanation sounds reasonable in my head.
-But if I were giving advice to someone else?
-I'd call it an excuse.
+Most of my "good reasons" are post-hoc rationalizations.3 I explain why I didn't do the thing, and the explanation sounds reasonable in my head.
+If I were giving the same advice to someone else, I'd call it an excuse.

 Self-honesty is just connecting those dots.